 Unless a response is measured, potency is not a really accurate way to talk about concentration.

 So you can see the advantage of high potency; namely, that the dosage can be very small for a given effect.
 Often times (like in the title), people will refer to potency as concentration.
 We now know that that is not the proper scientific vernacular!
-Let’s talk about how to obtain a high concentration in CO2 extracts (77%) right out of the machine.
+Let’s talk about how to obtain a high concentration of CO2 extracts (77%) right out of the machine.

 We often get asked about how we get 77% potency right out of the supercritical CO2 extraction machine compared to other competitors who typically pull 50-60% potency in raw CO2 oil out of their machines.